JasonBai007/heatmap/README.md

 # heatmap
 generate a heatmap with baidu map api.
+get LAL(经纬度) from a specific location.

 ## Baidu Map API Features